 The Mexican-inspired ingredients and flavor profile are familiar and comforting, and the more wholesome ingredient line up means you’ll feel good about your choices at the end of the meal.

 - Lean Ground Beef.
-I wanted to make this a healthy ground beef recipe, so I used 93% lean ground beef, which is lower in fat than regular ground beef.
+I love light ground beef recipes, so I used 93% lean ground beef, which is lower in fat than regular ground beef.
 You could swap in ground turkey or chicken instead if you prefer to make this taco skillet without beef.

 - Bell Peppers.
 You can use red or green peppers here.
 I love adding bell peppers to Mexican-style recipes both for their flavor and nutritional value.
 They’re a great source of vitamin c and fiber.

 - Spices.
 I used a combination of chili powder, garlic powder, cumin, oregano, salt, and pepper for the perfect balance of heat and craveable taco flavor.

 - Black Beans.
 One of my favorite additions to any Mexican recipe.
 They’re packed with filling protein and fiber.
-You could use another kind of beans here if that’s what you have on hand; pinto would be especially good, and I think most kinds would work just fine.
+You could use another kind of beans here if that’s what you have on hand; pinto would be especially good, and I think most types would work just fine.